jkawiecki/Task-Transfer-Learning-for-Robotics/README.md

-# Task Transfor for Robotics
+# A Survey on Task Transfer for Robotics

 ### Planning with Diffusion for Flexible Behavior Synthesis – Diffuser:
 GitHub: https://github.com/jannerm/diffuser/tree/maze2d